Diabloxx/AkumaBOT2/README.md

 # osu! module functionality
 - Track and announce when one of your friends/follows achieves a top score!
 - Show profile information

-# How to use
-Easy!
-Add the bot to your discord server by [clicking  here!](https://discordapp.com/oauth2/authorize?client_id=182114190364901377&scope=bot&permissions=103992320)

-# Suggestions / support
-Require help?
-Encountered a bug?
-Have a cool feature idea?
-Or just wanna hang out?
-[Join our Discord server!](https://discord.gg/011LAjb1kyzCD0BY5)

 # Node Modules
 This Bot uses the following Modules: